josephyim224/ELEC4320-Project/README.md

 # Interpolation Pipeline

-During actual computation, due to timing constraints, a 8 stage pipeline is used as shown below.
+During actual computation, due to timing constraints, an 8 stage pipeline is used as shown below.

 In the pipeline, dx[8:0] and dy[8:0] are used to hold the destination pixels and range from 0 to the result image dimension.
 The pipeline will terminate when dx[8] and dx[y] meet the end of the result image dimension.

 ![](/documentation/pipeline.png)

-Meanwhile, since floating point operation is not supported, values related with such operations are stored as integers and enlarged by 100 during computation.
+Meanwhile, since the floating-point operation is not supported, values related to such operations are stored as integers and enlarged by 100 during computation.
 When the decimal is required, the values are modulo by 100 to get the decimal part.

 # LED Indicators